AirLongDian/MeowSans_Font/README.md

 ## English Description:
 ### Font Introduction
 1. First of all JetBrains Mono is great for editing code, but has poor support for Chinese comments.
-2. Then OPlusSans is very good for Chinese reading, but poorly supports code reading.
+2. Then SourceHanSans is very good for Chinese reading, but poorly supports code reading.
 3. Also, neither of these fonts supports the Nerd icon.
 4. So I put the three of them together!